- About 22% of the population is enrolled Medicare in South Carolina.

 But unlike Medicare Advantage and Medicare Part D plans, there is no annual open enrollment period for Medigap plans.
 Instead, federal regulations allow for a six-month guaranteed-issue window that begins when a person is 65 and enrolled in Medicare Part B. After that window has closed, Medigap insurers can use medical underwriting to determine an applicant’s premium and eligibility for coverage, unless the person qualifies for one of the limited guaranteed-issue rights.

 Because Medigap insurers in South Carolina are not required to issue coverage to people under 65, nearly all of them only make their plans available to applicants who are 65+.
-But, United American Insurance, one of the 63 insurers that offer Medigap plans in South Carolina, does offer coverage to people who are under 65 and enrolled in Medicare as a result of a disability.
-United American’s pricing for a person under age 65 would depend on the enrollee’s specific circumstances.
+But, United American Insurance, one of the 72 insurers that offer Medigap plans in South Carolina, does offer coverage to people who are under 65 and enrolled in Medicare as a result of a disability.
+According to Medicare’s plan finder tool, Transamerica Life Insurance Company also offers Medigap policies to South Carolina applicants who are under age 65.

 Instead of requiring private insurers to offer Medigap plans to people under 65, South Carolina has maintained its high-risk pool and offers three guaranteed-issue Medigap plans through the high-risk pool, for Medicare beneficiaries who are under age 65.
 The high-risk pool offers Plan A, Plan C, and Plan D; note that under federal rules, Plan C is only available to people who became eligible for Medicare prior to 2020.

-For perspective, the average private Medigap plan in South Carolina had a premium of about $135/month in 2018, according to a Business Insider analysis.
+For perspective, premiums for private Medigap Plan A for a 65-year-old non-smoking female range from $85/month to $361/month in 2023, according to Medicare’s plan finder tool.
 In states that have enacted laws requiring private Medigap insurers to offer plans to people under the age of 65, the prices are typically higher, if the state allows it.
 But the high-risk pool Medigap premiums in South Carolina are several times more expensive than the average private Medigap plan sold in the state.
 Several other states — Alaska, Iowa, Nebraska, New Mexico, North Dakota, Washington, and Wyoming — have maintained their high-risk pools to provide coverage to people with Medicare who are unable to obtain private Medigap plans, although pricing on high-risk pool supplemental coverage varies considerably across those states.

 People enrolled in SCHIP Medigap plans prior to turning 65 are granted the normal six-month guaranteed-issue open enrollment period for Medigap when they turn 65, and can switch to a much lower-priced plan at that point, selecting from among all of the available Medigap options in the state.